(for more info click below)

 We aim to provide our members with support and advice in all aspects of the breed and promote ethical and responsible breeding practices.
 We gained affiliation in 2013 as the official French Bulldog Club of Queensland with Dogs QLD and the ANKC.

-Each year members and frenchie lovers are welcome to participate in family focused, frenchie friendly, social events that are held in Autumn and Spring.
+Each year members and frenchie lovers are welcome to participate in family focused, frenchie friendly, social events that are held several times a year.
 These events, are aimed at bringing the greater breed community together with a day of fun activities for all frenchies and their owners alike.
 We also provide members with a quarterly newsletter.
 As an affiliated club, we host an annual Championship Show and Open Show - please see the "Show News and Details" tab for further information.

 Please do not hesitate to contact the committee for more information.